Sathyamrit/guest_tracker/README.md

 #The features of this app are
 1. Tracking the guest residents
-2. Tracking the maintanance personnale
+2. Tracking the maintanance personnel
-3. Tracking devlivery personnale
+3. Tracking devlivery personnel